-The Northside Achievement Zone (NAZ) exists to close the achievement gap and end generational poverty in North Minneapolis.
+8.)
+NORTHSIDE ACHIEVEMENT ZONE: Non-Glendale Family Housing Units in North Minneapolis The Northside Achievement Zone (NAZ) exists to close the achievement gap and end generational poverty in North Minneapolis.
 The NAZ geographic "Zone" is a Racially Concentrated Area of Poverty.
 It is all of North Minneapolis that is the apex of poverty, violence and low educational achievement in the region.
 Maximum number of units 65.

 9.)
 TOUCHSTONE: Touchtone Mental Health was founded in 1982 and provides cutting-edge programs and services to adults living with severe mental illness.
-The goal is to reduce isolation

-APPENDIX "F"
+The goal is to reduce isolation through a community of support.
+Touchstone is dedicated to providing services where and when needed to help each person manage their mental illness and remain out of the hospital.

-FLAT RENTS
+APPENDIX F: FLAT RENTS